dibs-project/dibs/doc/developer.md

    * *Be consistent*: Write readable and maintainable code.
 Look at other contributors' code and take it as orientation.
    * *Line length*: 90 characters.
-   * *Getters* do not alter an objects (and its DB representations) inner state and always return an object.
+   * *Getters* do not alter an object's (and its DB representation's) inner state and always return an object.
    * *Method signatures* take object IDs.
    * *No wild card imports* to prevent naming conflicts and bugs introduced by third party